adimasuhid/piliponi/README.md

     $ gem install piliponi

 ## Usage
-Include piliponi to your class to use its methods
+Include piliponi to your class to use its methods or access it directly as singleton methods.

     class Dummy
       include Piliponi